Sanatramesh/Vis-color-elevation-map/README.txt

 Compilation Instructions
 The program consists of two files:
-1. 2dColorMap.cpp ----> It contains code for color map and contor.
+1. 2dColorMap.cpp ----> It contains code for color map and contour.
    The color map are of two shade: Gray Scale and Green-Blue Shade

-   To compile 2dColorMap.cpp do:
+   To compile 2dColorMap.cpp:
    make colorMap

    and run using command:
   ./2dColorMap datafile

-  To remove the binary file do:
+  To remove the binary file:
   make clear

       ##################### Useful Keys #####################